magnus-lycka/gocddash/README.md

 ## Known shortcomings / bugs

-- You need to press a save button after selecting/deselecting pipeline-groups, and then go back to the main page.
-- The "Select all groups" button only works once.
-(Then you need to save etc.)
 - Uncollapsed state isn't maintained on page reload
-- No change of glypgh on changing collapsed state
 - Pipeline groups currently selected with session cookie
 - Missing installation & operation instructions and routines
 - The stuff in the gocdmon subdirectory is not integrated yet